anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 Reddit is one place where people leave honest reviews and discourage any fake ones.
 With over 52 million daily active users, Reddit provides a platform for people from all walks of life to share their experiences and opinions.

-This app takes in user's input and searches posts (sorted by relevancy) and comments across subreddits to analyze sentiment.
+This app searches posts (sorted by relevancy) and comments (sorted by upvotes) across subreddits to analyze sentiment and predict top product mentions.
 ## Features

 User choices: